 As the leader of the school, the principal is responsible for managing and developing building processes and policies with the permissions allowed by the federal, state, district, and local laws and guidelines.
 With the building administrative and leadership teams, the principal sets the school’s activity calendar, manages budget items, oversees distribution of resources, approves schedules/programs, and assigns responsibilities among staff members.

-School safely is of primary importance to everyone involved in the school.
+School safety is of primary importance to everyone involved in the school.
 In addition to maintaining basic security procedures, the safety of a school requires students to adhere to the building rules and guidelines.
 The principal ensures that school rules are understood and followed; a behavior guide or code of conduct is available for all children and parents to read.

 Hiring, Supervising, Evaluating